ppant/ppant.github.io/_posts/2022-06-25-exploring_new_field_process_mining_intro.md

 ---
 Finally able to write a new post :-)

-for last some months I was busy in solving some of the critical customer tasks and another important thing I was doing is to try to understand a new field called "Process mining".
+So for the last couple of months, I was busy solving some critical customer problems and another important thing I was doing is to try to understand a new field called "Process mining".

-So first question comes is that What is the field about? and why I am digging this area?
+So the first question comes What is the field about? and why I am digging into this area of technology?
-So let's start with in my work we develop software for Quality management stystems for quite some time so I have fair understanding of how business processes work, workflow management and challenges in implementing them and finally getting the quality certification.
-So one of the key question there is that do people really follow defined business processes.
-If not what oath they take? and many more questions.
+ok, in one of my major projects we develop software for helping companies to automate their workflow which will ensure Quality assurance which leads to ISO certifications.
+So, I can say that I have a fair understanding of how business processes work, how can we automate the workflows for business processes and the challenges in implementing them.
+One of the key questions is do people really follow defined business processes?
+If not what path they take? and many others questions...

-So here comes my quest for exploring the field and trying to see if recent adavncement in data science can help in improving the processes.
+So here comes my quest for exploring the area.
+I was mainly interested in knowing if recent advancements in data science can help in improving business processes and workflows.
+So here comes "Process Science" and finally "Process Mining" which we'll explore.

- In this write-up and series of posts, I will try to give you a brief idea about what process mining is, how it is connected with data mining and tradional business process management, we'll also discuss some of the use-cases.
-My aim is to give you information in easy to understand manner.
-Process mining is very exciting field and we hope a lot of new tools and technologies will be developed in future.
+ In this write-up and series of posts, I will try to give you a brief idea about what Process Mining is, and how it is connected with data mining and traditional business process management, we'll also discuss some of the use-cases.
+My aim is to give you the information in easy to understanding manner.

+ Process mining is a very exciting field and we hope a lot of new tools and technologies will be developed in the future.
 So let's start.
 We'll cover broadly the following things:

-1. Businees Analytics
+1. Business Analytics
 2. Process Science
-3. Data mining and process mining
+3. Data mining and Process Mining
-4. Process mining use cases and real world scenerios
+4. Process mining use cases and real-world scenerios
 5. Future work in process mining and challenges